 KfW also promotes home renovation projects that enhance energy efficiency.
 You can borrow at a discount interest rate and receive a subsidy of up to €27,500 to help repay the loan.
 And if your home is refurbished as a “KfW Efficient House”, you can apply for a grant up to €100,000.
 KfW allows borrowers to repay the loan completely or with installments of €1,000 or more.

 Finding the right mortgage can be overwhelming and strenuous.
-This is why it’s common that many people to go straight to their bank to find a mortgage rather than shopping around.
-But given that there are over 400 mortgage lenders in the German real estate market and each bank has different criteria when assessing mortgage interest rates, you may not be able to find the most favorable rate by just going to a bank directly.
+This is why it’s common for many people to go straight to their bank to find a mortgage rather than shopping around.
+However given that there are over 400 mortgage lenders in the German real estate market and each bank has different criteria when assessing mortgage interest rates, you may not be able to find the most favorable rate by just going to a bank directly.
 And since mortgage interest rates and fees can vary greatly from lender to lender, even small differences in the interest rate or administrative fees can incur a great amount of extra payment over the course of a loan.

 Therefore, you should consider using an online comparison website to compare competitive pricing based on how much you need and how long you intend to pay it back.
 You should also consider hiring an independent mortgage broker who can help you find the right deals by comparing different mortgage offers for you.
 This would save you a significant amount of time for an already stressful process.
 Compared to a traditional mortgage broker where you have to get an appointment well in advance, working with a digital mortgage broker is much less complicated and stressful.
 You can also fill out the online mortgage application anywhere, anytime.

 Another major advantage of using a digital mortgage broker is it eliminates any potential human errors.
-Humans can overlook crucial details that prevent you from getting the mortgage deal the best suits each customer’s unique profile and objectives.
-But with digital mortgage brokers, since they rely on an advanced, bias-free algorithm to find mortgages, their advice is always backed by data and are highly transparent.
+Humans can overlook crucial details that prevent you from getting the mortgage deal that best suits each customer’s unique profile and objectives.
+But with digital mortgage brokers, since they rely on an advanced, bias-free algorithm to find mortgages, their advice is always backed by data and is highly transparent.
 Hence, they are held fully accountable to help you choose the right mortgage.

 Finally…